IhorZak/ALog/README.md

 Other important features of ALog are:
 - Formatted output of JSON and XML
+- Formatted output of byte arrays in hexadecimal representation
 - Automatic providing of log message tag based on class name
 - Pretty formatting of arrays, collections and maps
 - Possibility to provide custom formatters for object types